syntaxsurge/pack-trace/docs/youtube-demo-script.md

 ## 1. Problem (0:00–0:20)
 - Shot: Landing page `/`
 - VO: “Counterfeits and quality failures cost lives—WHO says at least 1 in 10 medical products in Low and Middle-Income Countries is substandard or falsified.
 In the U.S., Drug Supply Chain Security Act now pushes interoperable, electronic tracking because paper trails fail.
 Temperature excursions remain a logistics risk, demanding continuous monitoring.
 Our demo ties it together: public custody on Hedera, live monitoring in supOS.”
-- VO: “This project is NodeOps‑ready with a public linux/amd64 Docker image and a marketplace template URL for one‑click deploys.”

-## 2A.
+## 1A.
 One‑Click Deploy (NodeOps) (0:45–1:05)
 - Shot: Open the NodeOps template URL (in video description) → Template page.
 - VO: “If you want to deploy this quickly, open the NodeOps template URL linked in the description and click Deploy.”
 - Shot: Click ‘Deploy Preview’ → environment form.
-- VO: “For testing here, I’ll use Deploy Preview, then fill PackTrace environment variables: Supabase URL, anon key, service role key, Hedera topic and operator, and keep network as testnet.”
+- VO: “For testing here, I’ll use Deploy Preview, then fill PackTrace environment variables.”
 - Shot: Click Deploy; wait for atlasnetwork.app URL → open it.
+Quick tour of `/dashboard`, `/batches`, and a batch timeline at `/batches/[id]`.
-- VO: “And we’re live on the Deploy Preview.
-I’ll log in as Manufacturer, create a new batch to fully exercise the flow, and confirm the on‑chain interaction and history are updating in real time—then we’ll dive straight into the solutions.”
+- VO: “We’re live on the Deploy Preview.
+I’ll walk through the dashboard, batches list, and a batch timeline to confirm the on‑chain history is updating in real time—then we’ll dive straight into the solutions.”

 ## 2. Solution (0:20–0:45)
 - Shot: Stay on hero; hover “Get Started”